Occupation of Lima: Luis Astete's entrance into Lima

 Saturday night passed tolerably quiet; On Sunday the storm was brewing and, during the day, General Astete tried to make a revolution in view of the fact that General Suárez wanted to give in to the conditions of the Chileans, while the first of those named was about to continue the fight.
 He brought 1,500 soldiers from Callao, but he was unsuccessful in his decision and at four in the afternoon on Sunday the Peruvian soldiers began looting and looting the city [...]
 The soldiers mainly pursued the poor Chinese, many of whom they killed, as well as some Italian grocers [...]
 The fires continued during the night and the firemen had to fight with the soldiers to be able to extinguish them, dying some of them, one Englishman and some Italians.

-— British citizen Robert Ramsay Sturrock, on a letter dated 18 January 1881.
+— British citizen Robert Ramsay Sturrock, in a letter dated 18 January 1881.